Email To A Friend

 Heat the olive oil in large non-stick skillet over medium-high heat.

 Add the garlic and onion and reduce the heat to medium.
-Cook gently, stirring frequently, until the onions begin to soften.

 While the onions are cooking, place the cornstarch in a cup and add 1/4 cup of the 2% milk, stirring until the cornstarch is dissolved.

-After the onions are soft, add the curry powder, honey, salt, light coconut milk and the remaining 2% milk to the skillet.
-Stir well until the ingredients are well blended and then add the milk/cornstarch mixture.
+After the onions are soft, add the curry powder, honey, salt, lite coconut milk, and remaining 2% milk to the skillet.

 Reduce the heat to medium-low and cook for about three minutes.